kanta1977/document_analysis_project/README.md

 When a Reddit post ends with **"TL;DR: …"** line, that line is usually treated as a summary.
-The Webis-TLDR-17 corpus (Völske et al., 2017) was built on this assumption and is widely used as human "ground-truth" summaries, as in a landmark RLHF paper from OpenAI in which TL;DR is used as human made summaries.
+The Webis-TLDR-17 corpus (Völske et al., 2017) was built on this assumption and is widely used as human "ground-truth" summaries, as in a landmark RLHF paper from OpenAI in which TL;DR is used as human made summaries (Stiennon et al. 2020).

 Working with the corpus we found that many TL;DRs are not exactly summaries: some are jokes, questions, or replies.
 Our first instinct was to classify them, and we